yclas/documentation/how-to-create-custom-fields.md

 5\. **Values**:

-   Note: Only appears for select and radio option.
+   Note: It only appears to select and for the radio option.

    To create values,write them down followed by comma (e.g. Paris, London, Madrid, Others).

-6\. **Categories:** the category that the New Custom Field should be applied to
+6\. **Categories:** the category that the New Custom Field should be applied to.

    ( see: [How to Integrate Your Custom Fields Into Selected Categories!]({{ site.baseurl }}/how-to-integrate-your-custom-fields-into-selected-categories))

-7\. **Required**: this will make it a required field needing validation
+7\. **Required**: this will make it a required field needing validation.

-8\. **Searchable**: this makes the field searchable as well as appear in Advanced search
+8\. **Searchable**: this makes the field searchable.It will appear in Advanced searchs too.

-9\. **Admin privileged**: this field can be seen and edited only by admin
+9\. **Admin privileged**: this field can be seen and edited only by the admin.

-10\. **Show listing**: Users will see the custom field in listings view without having to enter the ad
+10\. **Show listing**: Users will see the custom field in listings view without having to enter the ad.

-When all info is filled, click **Create**.
+Once you have written down all the required information, click **Create**.
 New field is created and added to database, and it will appear in Post new ad, Edit ad and Advanced search.

 <br>